pavanvarahad/Interview-Preparation-Assistant/README.md

 - **Generate Technical Questions:** Provides a single, precise technical question tailored to a specified topic and difficulty level.
 - **Generate Answers:** Produces a concise and relevant answer to the generated technical question.

+## Blog

+For a detailed explanation of how this application works, you can read our blog post [https://pavanvarahad.in/llm-interview-preparation-assistant](https://pavanvarahad.in/llm-interview-preparation-assistant).

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please submit a pull request or open an issue.